 Getting professional help

 It is crucial to get help for sleep problems as low sleep quality can cause other issues, impacting your health negatively.
 Sometimes sleep problems can persist even if your PTSD has been treated successfully.
-It could be of some benefit to you to contact a doctor specializing in sleep disorders or a clinical psychologist.
+It could be of some benefit to you to contact a doctor specialising in sleep disorders or a Clinical Psychologist.